Azeko2xo/woodem/doc/sphinx2/source/tutorial/inlets.rst

 Inlets & outlets
 #################

-:obj:`Inlets <woo.dem.ParticleInlet>` are engines which generate new particles during the simulation; their counterpart are outlets (:obj:`~woo.dem.BoxOutlet`) deleting particles during the simulation.
+:obj:`Inlets <woo.dem.Inlet>` are engines which generate new particles during the simulation; their counterpart are outlets (:obj:`~woo.dem.BoxOutlet`) deleting particles during the simulation.

 Inlets are split into several orthogonal components:

 1. :obj:`~woo.dem.ParticleGenerator` creating a new particle, given some input criteria, such as the PSD;
-2. :obj:`~woo.dem.ParticleInlet`, which positions the new particle, given some spatial requirements (random, given sequence and such);
+2. :obj:`~woo.dem.Inlet`, which positions the new particle, given some spatial requirements (random, given sequence and such);
 3. :obj:`~woo.dem.ParticleShooter` is used with random inlets and assigns an intial velocity to the particle; this component is optional, and actually only rarely used.

 Generators